ASP.Net vs PHP: Which is Best?

 PHP V/s ASP: Market Share

 This is another huge difference between PHP and .Net.
 In the following diagram, it is clearly mentioned that PHP has more popularity than ASP.

 PHP V/s ASP.NET: Popularity

 The above diagram shows the clear winner of the languages that are widely used by most of the custom app developers and programmers.
-Reasons and choice may differ, and hence, we cannot come to the conclusion of why one should be preferred over the other in terms of popularity.
+Reasons and choices may differ, and hence, we cannot come to the conclusion of why one should be preferred over the other in terms of popularity.

 PHP Development: Pros and Cons

-– It is an open source that means it’s free to use and is constantly being improved by a large number of people rather than a single company
+– It is an open-source that means it’s free to use and is constantly being improved by a large number of people rather than a single company

 – PHP has a large support community of programmer

 – PHP is great for large projects like Facebook, White House websites.

 – PHP is highly effective at accessing and communicating with various database types.
 This makes it perfect for web-based scripts, such as website content management systems.